 This Williamsburg apartment takes full advantage of its soaring, 18-foot ceilings lined with concrete beams.
 The lofty living room features floor-to-ceiling, built-in bookshelves that require a ladder to fully access, four massive casement windows, and a loft with a glass wall that overlooks the soaring space.
 Located at the Esquire Lofts at 330 Wythe Avenue—a former shoe polish factory—this apartment spans 1,450 square feet and includes two bedrooms and two bathrooms.
-Though the building is a condo this unit has been on the rental market for years, last asking $4,200 a month in 2011.
-Since then it’s taken a big leap in monthly rent up to $7,500 a month.
+The unit hit the market last month asking $7,500 a month, but its owners just gave it a small price cut, bringing the monthly rent to $6,995.

 330 Wythe Avenue